Difficult times at Liljeholmen – Erik Alfort and his children

 That year, 6000 soldiers were sent to the Russian border in preparation of the war, but war was only declared on Russia on 8th August 1741.
 1740 was an extremely cold year; all the lakes were frozen solid, and sickness must have been everywhere in the army.
 Whether because of an illness or direct confrontation with the Russians who marched through Finland all the way to Turku, Carl Henric died on his way through Finland, 37 years old.
 It was a common fate of soldiers; most of them died from illnesses and malnutrition while marching, rather than in battle.
 We simply don’t know exactly what happened in this case.

 Carl Henric’s son Gustaf was only one year old when his father died.
 We know very little of his life, but he probably went to school in Linköping, and he seems to have joined a guild of sorts, possibly in that town.
 At some point he took the name Ståhlgren, perhaps in connection with his establishing himself in a profession in town.
 The last we hear of him is when his grandmother leaves him her home Lövingsborg south of Skänninge town, so he must at least have been alive in 1754.
-His uncle Gabriel contested this decision, claiming that the property in question could not legally be released from the estate and given away, and it is unclear if he ever got the chance to live there.
-In stead, it was briefly used by at least two of her daughter’s children.
+His uncle Gabriel contested this decision, claiming that the property in question could not legally be released from the estate and given away, and in the end it was left to Maria Catharina and her children.

-The following clothes were in her possession when she died:
+The following clothes were in their mothe’s possession when she died: